 When power is applied the file named 000 will loop circular continuously until a trigger event.
-Inputs 1 to 9 will trigger when grounded / connected to input 0.

 A trigger (ground) on input 1 to 8 will cause the corresponding file named 001 to 008 to play.
-Mode 5 is No Interrupt

 While a file 1 to 8 is playing, any new trigger on input 1 to 8 will be ignored.